 Walk past the lodge and campsite about 5 minutes up the trail until you see the sign "Mirador".
-Turn left and follow the path through the woods to see an amazing view of the glacier and icebergs!
+Turn left and follow the path through the woods to see an amazing view of Grey Glacier and icebergs!
 This is a much shorter journey than going to the lookout listed on the map.

 17. Don't be afraid of the hiking distances!

-The trail in Torres Del Paine is really nice and easy to hike on.
-We met two couples that have never trekked overnight before who were finishing up the O-Trek!
-If you take a West to East route for 5 nights you will have less than 20km days and one easy day going just from Paine Grande to Glacier Grey.
-This was a nice way to break in our legs and get used to the environment.
-Also, during the climbs up Francis Valley and to the Towers, you are able to drop off your heavy items so you can do those ascents with just water in your pack!
+The W Circuit in Torres Del Paine has a nice path that is easy to hike on.
+If you spend 5 days hiking the W Trek, you will have less than 20km days.
+During the climb up Francis Valley and the one to the Towers, you are able to drop off your heavy items so you can do those ascents with just water in your pack!

-Check out what it's like there in our video!
+Check out what the W Trek was like in our Chile Vlog!

 Save and pin these W Trek Patagonia tips for later: